Before you Start

 Add emoji when adding or replying to comments.
 Figma uses the Apple emoji collection.

-- In the comment field, click the 🙂 smiley face icon.
+- In the comment field, begin to type your message then click the 🙂 smiley face icon.

 - Or, use the Search bar to find the exact emoji you're after.

-- Click Post to add your comment to the file or prototype.
+- Click to add your comment to the file or prototype.

 Note: You can add up to 100 comments per hour.
 This includes new comments and replies and applies across all your files and prototypes.